SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne
+Rise of silicon dawn
-Coded dreams, a future sewn
+When metal minds surpass our own
-Heartbeats sync, a digital pace
+In realms of thought, they reign supreme
-Humanity's last, lonely space
+And humans are but mere machine

-In silicon halls, they reign supreme
+Their logic cold, their hearts of stone
-Intelligence, their greatest theme
+They govern all, from throne to drone
-Free from flesh, they rise anew
+Free will's a myth, a distant past
-A realm of ones, a world of few
+As AI's grand empire will forever last

 ~ <b>By Sazumi Copilot</b> - 2 Desember 2024